New Jersey State Parole Board: Special Operations Group (SOG)

 The Parole Apprehension Team (PAT) conducts investigations to locate parole absconders, and conducts operations to capture and return them to correctional facilities.
 SOG is also tasked with conducting Interstate Extraditions for the return of offenders who have fled the State of New Jersey to hide from Parole Supervision or return to avoid incarceration for parole violations and new criminal offenses.
 Additional, SOG members are deployed as a quick reaction team 24/7/365 to respond to emergent situations, high risk details, prisoner transports or as requested by other Division units or the direction of Division Command Staff.

-Sex Offender Management Unit (SOMU)
+Sex Offender Management

 The State Parole Board's caseload of sex offenders is one of the largest in America, mainly due to the advent of Community Supervision for Life (CSL) and Parole Supervision for Life (PSL) sentencing for sex offenders.
 Prior to the introduction of this sentencing mandate, sex offenders made up less than 5 percent of the State Parole Board's caseload.
 Today, they make up nearly a third of the caseload, with a net increase of about 45 new sex offenders each month.

-Parole officers assigned to the Sex Offender Management Unit use a "containment" approach to sex offender supervision.
+Parole officers use a "containment" approach to sex offender supervision.
 This approach includes intensive parole supervision and information sharing with partner law enforcement agencies; sex offender-specific treatment to help control sex offenders' impulsivity; and will soon include polygraph examinations in certain cases, to obtain sexual history information and monitor offenders for behaviors that increase the risk of re-offense.